dspool-io/docs/README.md

 ## Introduction

-Welcome,developers!
-DSPool's docs will provides much more data services in Web3,and we'll focusing on: IPFS、Decentralized Storage、Computing powers,etc.
+Welcome, developers!
+DSPool's docs will provide much more data services in Web3, and we'll focus on IPFS、Decentralized Storage、Computing powers, etc.
-Hopeful enjoying it.
+Hopeful and enjoying it.

 ## Support or Contact